About Steve Myers

 This Week With Cars

 Steve launched the This Week With Cars YouTube channel in June 2019 with a simple premise: film what he’s actually doing that week with cars.
+It’s a premise he had been living online since 2002 — first on fordmustang.us and the Skoolie.net build blog, then on his passthespanner.com car blog — and one he had even tried in video before: in February 2009 he launched PistonVision, an automotive video show distributed by RSS and iTunes that never made it past its first announcements — a first attempt, ten years early, at what This Week With Cars would become.
 The channel documents the real, unpolished work of keeping old vehicles alive — barn finds, hidden problems, repairs, rescues, road trips, and the setbacks in between — rather than edited-down restoration reveals.

 The channel gives sustained attention to marques that rarely get it — Austin-Healey, Sunbeam, TVR, Morris, MG, Land Rover, Corvair, and vintage military vehicles among them — and as of 2026 has grown to more than 100,000 subscribers and over 35 million views.
 Alongside the weekly videos, Steve has digitized and shared rare archival material, including 1968 Can-Am racing footage and historic racing-school film that would otherwise be unseen.